-Integrated Pest Management (IPM) is a method for managing plant and animal pests while protecting human health and the environment.
-The District has adopted an IPM Guidance Manual to direct its management of harmful invasive plants, invasive animals, and weeds on preserves; flammable vegetation near facilities; and rodents and insects in District-owned buildings.
-Under IPM, District staff make sure they understand the biology of the pests, chemical and non-chemical options for controlling them, and any secondary effects of the control techniques (soil erosion, pesticide drift, and bioaccumulation).
+Integrated Pest Management is a method for managing plant and animal pests while protecting human health and the environment.
+Midpen adopted an IPM Guidance Manual to direct its management of harmful invasive plants, invasive animals, and weeds on preserves; flammable vegetation near facilities; and rodents and insects in Midpen-owned buildings.
+Under IPM, our staff make sure they understand the biology of the pests, chemical and non-chemical options for controlling them, and any secondary effects of the control techniques (soil erosion, pesticide drift, and bioaccumulation).
 Non-chemical techniques to control pests (prevention, cutting, digging, mowing, traps) are considered before chemical methods (pesticides, herbicides, insecticides).
-An Environmental Impact Report has been prepared on the IPM Program.
+An Environmental Impact Report and Addendum have been prepared on the IPM Program.

-This report presents the results of the first year of pest management activities prescribed under the Midpen Integrated Pest Management (IPM) Program.
-The District treated thirty-one species, including twelve listed noxious weeds (plants that have been defined as a pest by state law or regulation) using a variety of treatment methods.
-Treatment methods that included the use of chemicals, did so using only Board approved chemicals.
+This report presents the results of the fifth year of pest management activities prescribed under the Midpen IPM Program.
+Treatment methods that included the use of chemicals only used board-approved chemicals.

 Bear Creek Redwoods Open Space Preserve Integrated Pest Plant Management

 A plan has been developed for the prevention, detection, and control of priority invasive plant species impacting the Bear Creek Redwoods Open Space Preserve.
 This preserve is being prepared for public access.
 Part of the preparation includes managing invasive plant species so that pre-opening construction and future public use does not spread invasive plants and create a larger management problem, and so that Midpen has a strategy to proactively manage invasive plant species in the Preserve.